RelationalAI/rai-gnns-tutorial/HM/installation.md

 ## Getting Access to the RelationalAI Native App

-For the use cases you will need to have access to the RelationalAI Native App.
+To run the use cases, you’ll need access to the RelationalAI Native App.
+You can request access via the Snowflake Marketplace.
+When submitting your request, be sure to include a note indicating that you’re interested in the app’s predictive reasoning capabilities using graph neural networks (GNNs).

-For both apps, you can contact Nikolaos Vasiloglou `nik.vasiloglou@relational.ai` and Pigi Kouki `pigi.kouki@relational.ai` if you need assistance.
+Once your request is approved (you will receive email notification by RAI), follow the instructions [here](https://docs.relational.ai/manage/install) to install the RAI Native App.
+Note that you will need to be a user with either ORGADMIN or ACCOUNTADMIN privileges to do the installation.

-You will need your account to have the [RAI Native App for Snowflake](https://docs.relational.ai/manage/install) installed.
-The link provides detailed instructions on how to install the App.
-Note that you will need to be a user with either `ORGADMIN` or `ACCOUNTADMIN` privileges and it requires notification from Relational AI as to when your access is enabled for your account.
-Please ensure to specify that you need access to the experimental version of the RelationalAI Native App which has the `GNN` features available.
+In case you need any assistance please reach out to Pigi Kouki pigi.kouki@relational.ai  or Ilias Fountalis ilias.fountalis@relational.ai

 ## Building the `rai_gnns_experimental.zip` Package